 5. You can then verify the differences between the reference and the current Order Export by clicking on the 'Diff' button.

-This will open another program called the Perforce P4Merge which is a free software that is not part of CET Designer.
+This will open another program called the Perforce P4Merge which is a free software that is not part of CET.
 It will display the reference file on the left and the newly generated order export on the right with the differences highlighted.

 You may also load the drawing and investigate the differences by clicking on the button.